 Applicants are strongly encouraged to visit Socrates – a unique New York City public park located on the east river waterfront in an industrial area of Long Island City, Queens – and to explore the Park’s website to learn about the history and context of the organization and exhibition program.
 Visiting the Park will give applicants a better sense of the factors that affect installations and help impart insight into the facilities available at Socrates – from the tools and equipment in the studio to the resources of the surrounding neighborhood.

 The Socrates Annual Fellowship program is based on a competitive, open application process.
 Completed on-line applications must be submitted by the deadline: Monday, December 6; 11:59 PM and will be reviewed by the Socrates staff and outside curatorial advisors.
 The 2022 program will be highly selective this year, as Socrates devotes resources of an analysis of the program.
 Artists are chosen based on the compelling nature of the proposed project, clarity of intent, unique approaches to the site, and public context.
 Special consideration will be given to NYC-based artists of color under the age of 30.

 Following the recommendations of the curatorial advisors, Socrates staff will contact applicants individually to discuss proposed projects before confirming the final selection in early 2022.

 Once accepted, Socrates staff members will meet with each Artist Fellow to discuss project proposals in detail and begin to assist with the development, structural integrity, and installation of the work.
 Group meetings for all Artist Fellows and Socrates staff will take place over the course of the fellowship, starting in early spring of 2022, followed by an on-site orientation and individual progress meetings throughout the Fellowship to assess progress, troubleshoot issues, and review next steps.
-Fellows will be paired with a Socrates alumni artist mentor for a series of meetings about the project.
 Selected proposals are subject to final approval by Socrates staff and must meet safety requirements to be able to withstand the effects of weather and public use.